MicrosoftDocs/learn/learn-pr/azure/defender-iot-fine-tune-deployment/includes/6-create-baseline-traffic.md

 ## Triage your alerts

 In the **Alert details** page, a set of remediation steps are listed in order to triage the alert.

-When the alert requires a security response the remediation steps set out the best options available.
-If you decide that this is regular network traffic, select the Learn button, and the sensor learns that this network traffic shouldn't trigger an alert again.
+- When the alert requires a security response the remediation steps set out the best options available.
+- If you decide that this is regular network traffic, select **Learn**, and the sensor learns that this network traffic shouldn't trigger an alert again.

 Making these changes is called the triage process.

 ### Filter and group alerts